What: Wales Coast Path (WCP) and other trails.

 In 2006 Wales began a national project to develop a coastal walk around its entire coastline.
 The work was mostly completed by 2012 when the WCP was officially dedicated.
 The Welsh claim that they are the only country in the world with a path along its entire coast, although there is a walkable roughly 4 mile route that hugs the coast of the tiny country of Monaco.

-As we had already hiked the PCP section of the WCP we decided not to thru-hike the entire WCP in one go, but instead add an interior walk across the base of the Pembroke peninsula.
+As we had already hiked the PCP section of the WCP we decided not to thru-hike the entire WCP, but instead add an interior walk across the base of the Pembroke peninsula.
 We thus connected the two portions of the WCP we had not previously walked to the already hiked PCP.
 This reduced the length of the route by a bit more than a week, giving us an itinerary that would fit in our preferred trip duration.

-The WCP touches both ends of the Offa’s Dyke Path National Trail, making it possible to circumambulate the entire country.
-On our 2009 hike in Wales we had hiked Offa’s Dyke, and so over the course of three different trips we would do just that.
+The WCP touches both ends of the Offa’s Dyke Path National Trail, making it possible to walk the perimeter the entire country.
+On our 2009 hike in Wales we had hiked Offa’s Dyke, and so over the course of three different trips we completed that circumambulation.

 I thoroughly enjoyed this hike.